 Various therapies have successfully treated somatosensory cervicogenic tinnitus.
 Although there is no definitive cure, managing the cause manages the tinnitus symptoms.
 Somatic tinnitus can go away in patients who participate in physical therapy or seek chiropractic treatment.

 Massage may help relieve tinnitus symptoms by reducing stress, resolving postural problems, and relaxing tensed muscles.
 Two places around the ear and neck can be massaged to alleviate tinnitus:

 1) The mastoid process: The part of the skull behind the ear connects to muscles surrounding the ear and neck.
 Massaging the mastoid process with a gentle Swedish massage can relieve tension in the neck and ear muscles and help correct neck alignment.

 2) The masseter muscle: This muscle attaches the jaw to the skull.
 Located close to the earlobe at the jawbone's hinge, the masseter muscle is the strongest in the body in proportion to its size.
 When tense, it contributes to structural misalignment and ringing in the ear.
 Massage releases tension and realigns bones to relieve tinnitus.

 Transcutaneous Electrical Nerve Stimulation

 A TENS unit uses an electric current to stimulate the nerves for therapeutic purposes.
 It can be applied close to the upper cervical nerve or near the ear to relax muscles.

 Steroids and Lidocaine Injections

-Your doctor may recommend these to stop the pain and inflammation in your body that may be causing somatic tinnitus.
+Your doctor may recommend these injections to stop the pain and inflammation in your body that may contribute to your somatic tinnitus.

 A physical therapist or chiropractor may manipulate your skeletal structure to normalize the cervical spine or jaw.
 If structural deviations cause muscle tightness or spasms, correcting them may alleviate your tinnitus symptoms.